sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 The broken jester that was once his friend was... now someone completely different inhabiting his body?
 Seam wanted to put it down to Jevil's mind perhaps coping by having multiple personalities, and yet... some of the details were incredibly specific, or were of things that he had only heard of from the Lightners.

-And, well, if anyone *were* powerful enough (and insane enough) to attempt soul-swapping with another being, a *human* even, *at great distance*... it would be Jevil.
+And, well, if anyone *were* powerful enough (and insane enough) to attempt soul-swapping with another being, a *human* even, *at great distance*... it would probably be Jevil.

 Perhaps this was something he should investigate...